peetermrn/opencv-triangulation-example/README.md

 # opencv-triangulation-example

 This Python code demonstrates how to perform triangulation with OpenCV.
-In this specific case, it finds the 3d coordinates (with origin of coordinate system at the left camera) of the inner corners of a chessboard that is seen from both cameras.
+In this specific case, it finds the 3d coordinates (with origin of coordinate system at the right camera) of the inner corners of a chessboard that is seen from both cameras.